Breaking mBad! Supervised Fine-tuning for Cross-Lingual Detoxification: Introduction

 We investigate \textbf{Cross-Lingual Detoxification} (\textbf{X-DET}), a methodology to detoxify language models in a source language and to evaluate transfer effects across seven target languages.
 We utilize parallel toxic-neutral pairs to perform the detoxification.
 We showcase this technique that performs efficiently in cross-lingual settings.
-Our analysis encompasses 392 experimental configurations, comprising 7 languages (49 language pairs), 4 learning strategies, and 4 mLLMs (details in Section~\ref{sec:experiment}). \textbf{Key Findings}: Our findings show that: \textit{\textbf{(1)}} linguistic properties such as morphological complexity and syntactic structures may influence this cross-lingual toxicity transfer in languages with similar scripts and proportions, \textbf{\textit{(2)}} Models like \texttt{aya-expanse-8b} \citep{aya8b} and \texttt{bloom-7b} \citep{bloom}, trained on English instances (High-resource language), show poor generalization to structurally different languages such as Chinese and Hindi (Figure~\ref{fig:aya-23-allmodels}).
-Furthermore, \textbf{\textit{(3)}} the detoxification effects also vary across samples from different toxicity distributions like offensive, illegal, and hate-speech \citep{llamaguard, laate}).
+Our analysis encompasses 392 experimental configurations, comprising 7 languages (49 language pairs), 4 learning strategies, and 4 mLLMs (details in Section~\ref{sec:experiment}).

+\textbf{Key Findings}: Our findings show that: \textit{\textbf{(1)}} linguistic properties such as morphological complexity and syntactic structures may influence this cross-lingual toxicity transfer in languages with similar scripts and proportions,